 • No inheritance tax

-• 28% highest rate of income tax (on the gross income based system)
+• 28% highest incremental rate of income tax (on the gross income based system)

 • Special low rates for high net worth individuals or employees possessing specialist skills

-The economy (measured by the GDP – gross domestic product) has grown consistently in every year in the 21st century, sometimes by as much as 10%.
+The economy (measured by the GDP – gross domestic product) has grown consistently in every year (other than the two Covid years) in the 21st century, sometimes by as much as 10%.
 This is relatively unique in Europe and much of the world.
-The number of jobs continues to grow year on year and currently exceeds 24,000.
+The number of jobs continues to grow year on year and currently exceeds 30,000.

 Gibraltar has a fascinating history and is a popular tourist destination.
 It boasts a climate averaging 320 sunny days a year, easy access to Spain (40 golf courses within an hour’s drive of the border), is virtually free of serious crime and is home to a wide variety of religions existing harmoniously in an integrated and friendly environment.